Cray-HPE/canu/docs/switch_firmware.md

 Report the firmware of an Aruba switch (API v10.04) on the network.

+The Shasta version is required to determine the firmware to validate against, you can pass it in with either `-s` or `--shasta` like `-s 1.4`.

 There are two different statuses that might be indicated.

 - 🛶 - Pass: Indicates that the switch passed the firmware verification.